-- 9th 11th Grades (Classes of 2027-2029) must wear appropriately sized CBHS logo polo shirt every day.
-12th Graders (Class of 2026) can wear any kind of official school-issued tops that have CBHS lettering or logos including club T-shirts. - Bottom (pants, shorts) - Grey, black, or tan/khaki solid color pants or shorts are required. - Shorts may not be excessively short and must have a minimum 7" inseam.
-Shorts that meet guidelines can be purchased through the school-approved vendor. - Skirts, sweats, leggings, short shorts, and athletic bottoms are not permitted. - Note: solid-color, opaque leggings & compression pants are permitted for PE and athletic activities only and are not permitted in the classroom.
-PE and Athletic coaches will work to ensure students can meet the needs of their respective activities while also adhering to school-time, classroom Dress Code expectations.
+- Top - 9th 11th Grades (Classes of 2027-2029) must wear an appropriately sized CBHS logo polo shirt every day.
+12th Graders (Class of 2026) can wear any kind of official School-issued tops that have CBHS lettering or logos, including club T-shirts.

+• Bottom (pants, shorts)

+- o Grey, black, or tan/khaki solid color pants or shorts are required. - Shorts may not be excessively short and must have a minimum 7" inseam.
+Shorts that meet guidelines can be purchased through the School-approved vendor.

+- O Skirts, sweats, leggings, short shorts, and athletic bottoms are not permitted. - Note: solid-color, opaque leggings & compression pants are permitted for PE and athletic activities only and are not permitted in the classroom.
+PE and Athletic coaches will work to ensure students can meet the needs of their respective activities while also adhering to School-time, classroom Dress Code expectations.

-• Shoes & Footwear
+Shoes & Footwear

-- Students must always wear shoes/footwear and shoes must enclose the foot completely (heel and toe). - o Sandals, flip flops, slides, crocs, slippers, Yeezy style foam runners are not permitted.
+- Students must always wear shoes/footwear, and shoes must enclose the foot completely (heel and toe). - Sandals, flip flops, slides, Crocs, Birkenstocks, Yeezy style foam runners, and slippers of any kind, including but not limited to Boston's and Ugg Tasman's are not permitted.